Return to Wm the Conqeuror & his Ancestors

 FULK II and mother of GEOFFREY I, but does not give her parents.

 I have run accross two theories regarding her parentage.
-See notes on
+See notes

 RATBURNS I, VC OF VIENNE (RIN 3862), one of her proposed fathers.
 For